StevenSunS/Vogel-Approximation-Method/README.md

 # Vogel-Approximation-Method

 # Project Overview:
+This project is a customized implementation of Vogel Approximation Method.
+The project goal is to.

+# Code Structure:
 To access the code sample, open file `AppliedElectronicsVAM.ipynb`.